danielrfry/opl2sd1/hardware/README.md

 - 74AHCT125 quad bus buffer
 - 10kΩ resistor

-The YMF825Board can be purchased from [Switch Science](https://international.switch-science.com/catalog/3399/), though stock appears to be extremely limited.
+The YMF825Board was previously available from [Switch Science](https://international.switch-science.com/catalog/3399/), but now appears to have been discontinued.

 The Raspberry Pi Pico uses 3.3v logic, while the YMF825Board uses 5v logic by default.
 It can be modified to accept 3.3v logic levels, but because of the scarcity of these boards, and the difficulty of the modification (due to the small component size), I opted instead to use a 74AHCT125 buffer as a level shifter.